CS207Team10/cs207-FinalProject/README.md

 Since our module already has the functions to compute forward reaction rate coefficient and backward reaction rate coefficient, if the users provide a time t, we can determine whether the reaction has reached equilibrium by first calculating the concentration for each specie at that time and then comparing the forward progress rate and the backward progress rate.

-We will add a new class called ``equilibrium`` under  ``chemkin`` module.
+We will add a new module called ``equilibrium``.
 It will consist of several new methods, including one method to compute concentration change, which will take a time t as an input parameter, one method to determine equilibrium, and probably some other helper methods.

 To use our new features, the users can first provide the reaction equation, initial concentration for each specie, necessary constants(A, b, E, T, R) and a time t, and then call the concentration change function to compute concentration change for each specie in this reaction, or directly call equilibrium function to see whether the reaction reaches the equilibrium at the given time t.